HTML Select

 Basic Styling

-To style a dropdown list, target the <select> element using CSS selectors and apply desired styles like font, background color, border, and padding.
+To style a dropdown list, target the <select> element using CSS and apply styles like font, background color, border, and padding.

 select {